SonicRay241/datmin-aol/README.md

 │   └── server1.r           # Shiny server logic
 ├── .env                    # Your environment secrets
-├── .env-example            # .env example, do not remove └── README.md               # This file
+├── .env-example            # .env example, do not remove ├── install.r               # Script to install all dependencies
+├── main.r                  # Main runtime of shiny
+└── README.md               # This file
 ```